What we do

 RECO was established in 1997 as a delegated administrative authority (DAA) under the Safety and Consumer Statutes Administration Act.
 This was the result of a mutual desire of the government and the real estate industry to enhance professionalism, increase consumer protection and provide an effective and responsive regulatory framework.

-The Ministry of Government and Consumer Services continues to be responsible for REBBA 2002 and associated regulations, as well as general oversight of RECO.
+The Ministry of Public and Business Service Delivery continues to be responsible for REBBA 2002 and associated regulations, as well as general oversight of RECO.

 RECO’s vision, mission and values.